-A nationwide CET roadshow was launched 14th May to raise awareness of the difficulties faced by patients who are diagnosed with irreversible sight loss.
+A nationwide CET roadshow was launched 14th May 2018 to raise awareness of the difficulties faced by patients who are diagnosed with irreversible sight loss.

-Opticians tend in this situation to think about low vision aids or magnifiers, and although they may be important, often the first step is adaptation of the home, mobility, emotional support utilisation of modern technology and simple inexpensive gadgets to help with daily living.
+Opticians tend in this situation to think about low vision aids or magnifiers, and although they may be important, often the first step is adaptation of the home, mobility, emotional support, utilisation of modern technology and simple inexpensive gadgets to help with daily living.

-Watch our Seeing Beyond the Eyes Launch video:
+Watch the launch video:

 Listen to our Seeing Beyond the Eyes podcast produced by Tom Walker:

 This is a national project; if you would like to book a place please visit https://www.eventbrite.co.uk/o/visualise-training-and-consultancy-and-orbita-black-7994577028 or to find out more, contact Daniel here https://www.visualisetrainingandconsultancy.com/contact-us/